-Education Loan Eligibility and Documents Required
+Education Loan - Eligibility and Documents

-- His/her past academic record
+- Student's past academic record

 - Credit history of co-applicants